Unspoken Rules in Japanese Culture

 1. The cashier’s small tray is for money

-Next to the register in all Japanese establishments, there’s a small tray, which is intended for you to leave the money (or credit/debit card) there when you pay, and for the cashier to return your change and/or receipts, etc. However, it’s not a big deal if you just hand over the bills.
+Shopper leaving money in cashier's tray in JapanYes, we’ve all been there.
+First time in Japan and oblivious to the small tray that can be found next to the register in all Japanese establishments.
+That’s where you’re supposed to leave the money (or credit/debit card) there when you pay, and for the cashier to return your change and/or receipts, etc. It’s not a huge faux pas if you just hand over the bills to the cashier’s hands but they will all be more grateful if you just use the tray.

 2. No need to touch taxi doors

-As part of what’s considered good customer service for taxis, users don’t need to worry about having to open the door.
-Taxi doors open and close automatically, so you should never touch them when entering or leaving the taxi as you might disrupt the mechanism.
+Taxi door in JapanYep.
+Been there too as well.
+First taxi ride I try to open/close the door myself only to be surprised by the door moving automatically.
+You see, as part of what’s considered good customer service for taxis, users don’t need to worry about having to open the door.
+Taxi doors open and close automatically, so you won’t be like me and avoid touching them when entering or leaving the taxi as you might disrupt the mechanism.

 3. Where you’re supposed to stand in the escalator depends on the region